tnight/MakeAppIcons/README.txt

 ----------------------------------------------------------------------------
-                    iTunes Library DisOrganize Utility
+                       iOS App Icon Creation Utility
                                 README file

-                                Version 1.0.1
+                                Version 1.0
 ----------------------------------------------------------------------------
-                     (c)Copyright, Terry Nightingale 2015-2016
+                   (c)Copyright, Terry Nightingale 2016
 ----------------------------------------------------------------------------
-This file contains the latest information about DisOrganize.
-Be sure to read it before using DisOrganize.
+This file contains the latest information about MakeAppIcons.
+Be sure to read it before using MakeAppIcons.
 ----------------------------------------------------------------------------
 Contents
 ----
 1. About this software
 2. Usage
 3. License
+4. Attribution
-4. Contact information
+5. Contact information

 1. About this software
 ----
-This software re-organizes iTunes media files to match the path and name specified in an iTunes library file in XML format.
-An example of when to use this software is when iTunes' attempt to "organize library" goes horribly wrong and you have to undo the organization.
+Using a sample image, this software creates application (app) icons in all the standard pixel sizes used by iOS.

+NOTE: This software requires the Image Magick software package to be installed and available in the command path.

 2. Usage
 ----
-DisOrganize.pl iTunes\ Library.xml 1>DisOrganize.sh 2>DisOrganize.log

-As input, pass the name of an iTunes library file in XML format.
-On STDOUT, the output will be a Unix shell script containing all of the file move commands needed to restore your iTunes media files to the state recorded in the iTunes library file.
-On STDERR, the output will be a log of the software's activity and information relevant for debugging.

-The recommended way to run DisOrganize is to redirect STDOUT to a new file which will become the shell script that does the file moving, and to redirect STDERR to a log file for easy reference.
-Once DisOrganize finishes running, execute the shell script to accomplish the file moves, and your iTunes media files will match your iTunes library file.
+MakeAppIcons.pl <input-image-name.xxx> <output-image-prefix>

+Input image must be at least 180x180 pixels in size and must be square (same pixel height and width).
+Output files will have names like:

+<output-image-prefix> NNNpx.xxx

+where NNN is the pixel size, and ".xxx" is the file name extension.

+An example command line usage would be:

+shell> MakeAppIcons.pl my-spoon-and-fork.png Food\ Tracker

 3. License